 The baccalaureate degrees with honors are awarded as follows:

-1. To all graduates whose scholastic average for their entire university career and at UNO is 3.51 or above, but below 3.63, the degree cum laude.
+1. To all graduates whose scholastic average for their entire university career and at NU is 3.51 or above, but below 3.63, the degree with distinction (cum laude).

-2. To all graduates whose scholastic average for their entire university career and at UNO is 3.63 or above, but below 3.87, the degree magna cum laude.
+2. To all graduates whose scholastic average for their entire university career and at NU is 3.63 or above, but below 3.87, the degree with high distinction (magna cum laude).

-3. To all graduates whose scholastic average for their entire university career and at UNO is 3.87 or above, the degree summa cum laude.
+3. To all graduates whose scholastic average for their entire university career and at NU is 3.87 or above, the degree with highest distinction (summa cum laude).

-To qualify for honors, a student must have earned at least 60 semester hours within the University of Nebraska system, 30 hours of which must be completed at the University of Nebraska at Omaha and in which letter grades of “A,” “B,” “C,” or “D” are received.
-Grades awarded in all courses taken at all colleges and universities attended are included in computing the Grade Point Average (GPA) for determining eligibility for honors.
+To qualify for honors, a student must have earned at least 60 semester hours within the University of Nebraska system, 30 hours of which must be completed at the University of Nebraska at Omaha and/or the University of Nebraska–Lincoln and in which letter grades of A, B, C, or D are received.
+Grades awarded in all courses taken at all colleges and universities attended are included in computing the grade point average (GPA) for determining eligibility for honors.
 It should be noted that the GPA included in the student grade reports issued by the Registrar’s Office reflects only courses taken at UNO, UNL, UNMC and UNK.